 - In a medium bowl, whisk together flour, sugar, baking powder, baking soda, salt, and cinnamon.

 - Add buttermilk, eggs, butter, and vanilla, and fold to combine.
-The batter should not be completely smooth.
-It should appear a bit lumpy.
-Let batter sit while you preheat an electric griddle to 300° F, or place a cast-iron skillet over medium heat.
+The batter should be a bit lumpy, not completely smooth.
+Let batter sit while you preheat an electric griddle to 300° F, or place a cast-iron or non-stick skillet over medium heat.

-- Once griddle is heated, spread a 1/2 tablespoon of butter around the surface.
-Using a 1/4-cup measuring cup (I like my pancakes on the smaller side...easier to flip, easier to have "just one more"!), pour the batter in pools, leaving an inch or two of space between each pancake.
+- Once griddle is heated, spread a little additional butter around the surface.
+Using a 1/4-cup measure, add batter to the griddle, leaving 1-2" of space between each pancake.

 - When the pancakes have noticeable bubbles on the surface and are golden brown on the underside, about 3 to 4 minutes, flip them.
 Cook until they are lofty and golden, another minute or 2.

-- Serve warm with additional butter and maple syrup.
-We also like to serve pancakes with whipped cream and fresh fruit.
+- Serve warm with additional butter and maple syrup, or with whipped cream and fresh fruit.

 from a farmgirl's dabbles